conda-incubator/conda-store/docs/administration.md

 database.
 Behind the scenes [sqlalchemy](https://www.sqlalchemy.org/) is used for the connection so [consult their docs](https://docs.sqlalchemy.org/en/14/core/engines.html) for connecting to your specific database.
+Conda-Store will automatically create the tables if they do not already exist.

 `CondaStore.celery_broker_url` is the broker use to use for celery.
 Celery supports a [wide range of